• Skip to primary navigation

 Income Based Repayment (IBR) - If you have loans from before July 1, 2014, you payment will not be higher than 15% of your discretionary income.
 On this plan, you will make payments for 25 years, and at that point, your loans will be forgiven.

 Pay As You Earn (PAYE) - With PAYE, you will not pay more than 10% of your discretionary income, and your loan will also be forgiven after 20 years.
-This program is also sometimes referred to as Obama Student Loan Forgiveness.
+Note: This plan phases out in 2028.

 Remember, with each of these plans, your student loan payment could legally be $0 per month if your discretionary income is low enough.
 That's a great deal because you don't pay anything but you're still on the right track for loan forgiveness if you need it.